 See also: University Policy on Assistantships

 Assistantships are awarded by departments, fields, and Principal Investigators.
 There is no separate application for assistantships.
-Assignment is usually in your major field or a closely-related one.
+The assignment is usually in your major field or a closely-related one.

 Teaching Assistants (TAs)